5h4rk-lab/5h4rk-lab/README.md

 -->

-- 🔭 I’m currently working on automated scripts for basic pentesting
+- 🔭 I’m currently working on automated scripts for basic recon
 - 🌱 I’m currently learning MySQL
 - 💬 Ask me about Linux
 - 📫 How to reach me: gocharan98@gmail.com